MediaArea/MediaConch/DesignNarrative.md

 - Christophe Kummer; NOA
 - George Blood; George Blood, L.P.

-Notes and partial transcripts (in English) from the interviews are available in the MediaInfo PreForma GitHub repository.
+Notes and partial transcripts (in English) from the interviews are available in the MediaInfo PREFORMA GitHub repository.
 Public release of interviews is pending complete transcriptions and review of transcriptions by all participants in order to ensure accuracy and compliance with Creative Commons CC-BY 4.0.
 The interviewees' feedback will help inform MediaArea's approach to development in all areas, and especially reinforced our plans to standardize the FFV1 specification through an open source standards organization

 ### Advance Improvement of Standard Specification